reuter-group/MSLD_tutorial_reuter_group_UiB/README.md

      ```mkdir build_charmm ```
      ```cd build_charmm```
      ```../configure -u --with-blade --without-mkl```
-     I'm using 8 cores (see next command)to compile/build charmm, you can use more cores eg. 10 or 20  or less eg 4.
+     I'm using 8 cores (see next command) to compile/build charmm, you can use more cores eg. 10 or 20  or less eg 1 or 4.
      ```make -j 8 all```
 **DONE**